ahdinosaur/rustforge-2025-rust-in-color/slides.md

 ## Talk Outline

 1. Driver: How to make an LED be a color
-    1. Color: How our eyes perecive light
+    1. Color: How our eyes perceive light
 2. Layout: Where are the LEDs in space
 3. Pattern: How to animate the space with color
 4. Control: How to put these together